Self-Rectifying Diffusion Sampling with Perturbed-Attention Guidance: Experiments

 \subsection{Experimental and Implementation Details}

-All experiments are conducted on NVIDIA GeForce RTX 3090 GPU and NVIDIA RTX A6000 GPU for image sampling.
-Our work is based on the pretrained models, ADM\footnote{https://github.com/openai/guided-diffusion}~\cite{dhariwal2021diffusion} and Stable Diffusion\footnote{https://huggingface.co/runwayml/stable-diffusion-v1-5}~\cite{rombach2022high}.
-We accessed all necessary weights from their publicly available repositories and adopted the same evaluation metrics utilized in ADM~\cite{dhariwal2021diffusion}, including FID~\cite{heusel2017gans}, IS~\cite{salimans2016improved}, and Improved Precision and Recall~\cite{kynkaanniemi2019improved}.
-For additional details on the experimental setup, please refer to Appendix~\ref{sec:sup:implementation-details}.
-Detailed implemtation details such as the selected self-attention layers can be found at Appendix~\ref{sec:sup:implementation-details}.
+Our work utilizes pretrained models, including ADM~\cite{dhariwal2021diffusion}, Stable Diffusion 1.5~\cite{rombach2022high}, and SDXL~\cite{podell2023sdxl}.
+We accessed all necessary weights from their publicly available repositories and used the same evaluation metrics as in ADM~\cite{dhariwal2021diffusion}.
+For additional experimental details, please refer to Appendix~\ref{sec:sup:implementation-details}.